theRealAph/ScopeLocals/README.md

 necessary to know a transaction context for the currently-executing thread for the duration of an EJB call.
 Or it might be useful for an API to be able to check that a caller has appropriate permissions to perform an action.

+If you have some information that is specific to a thread (or a group of threads) your choices are to pass that information to every method that may need it, or to associate that information with a thread, which usually means a `ThreadLocal`.

-At present, the mechanism we have to communicate contexts is `ThreadLocal`, but it has some disadvantages when used for this purpose. `ThreadLocal` is rather heavyweight, requiring every thread to have its own independently initialized (?) copy of the variable, and to keep a table of these copies.
+`ThreadLocal` has some disadvantages when used for this purpose.
+It is rather heavyweight, requiring every thread to have its own independently initialized (?) copy of the variable, and to keep a table of these copies.
 Also, while is is possible to `remove()` a `ThreadLocal` from a thread's table it's common for a programmer to forget to do so: so much so that an entry in a `ThreadLocal` map is a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.

+The need for scope locals arose from Project Loom, where threads are lightweight and numerous.

+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
+Every child thread ends up carrying a local copy of its parent's entire set of (inheritable) thread locals, whether the child needs them or not.

+We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive cloning operation.
+Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of values.

 Here we propose a mechanism to associate a value with a name on entry to a scope, and automatically (securely, predictably) remove that association when the scope exits.
 We call such things scope locals.

-In addition, because scope locals are values rather than variables, it will be possible to share the associated structures among a group of threads, reducing the memory footprint of using `ThreadLocal` for the purpose.
-This property also will permit us to generate better (faster, smaller) code for accesses, in many cases as fast as accesses to local variables.

 ## Non-Goals